The Last: Naruto the Movie: Plot

-Two years since the peace established in the aftermath of the Fourth Ninja World War and Naruto Uzumaki and Sasuke Uchiha's final showdown, the Sixth Hokage Kakashi Hatake notices that the moon is nearing Earth and will soon collide with it.
+Two years since the peace established in the aftermath of the Fourth Ninja World War and Naruto Uzumaki and Sasuke Uchiha's final showdown in the Valley of the End, and Naruto has become a hero to the entire Shinobi World.
+However, the Sixth Hokage Kakashi Hatake notices that the moon is nearing Earth and will soon collide with it, which would lead to the end of all life on earth.
 The crisis is caused by Toneri Otsutsuki, a descendant of the Sage of Six Paths's twin brother Hamura Otsutsuki, who is determined to fulfill Hamura's promise to judge humanity for their millennium-long perversion of the Sage's teachings into ninjutsu.
-During the Rinne Festival, Hinata Hyuga knits a red scarf similar to the one Naruto wore when they first met with Sakura Haruno offering her assistance.
-Hinata becomes doubtful as Naruto receives a variety of gifts from others, including another scarf.
-Toneri infiltrates the Hidden Leaf to abduct Hinata, but Naruto's intervention forces him to instead kidnap her younger sister Hanabi.
+During the Rinne Festival, Hinata Hyuga knits a red scarf similar to the one Naruto wore when they first met with Sakura Haruno offering her assistance, who encourages Hinata to tell Naruto how she feels about him, so that they can be together.
+Hinata finishes the scarf and tries to confess her love to Naruto, but she becomes doubtful when she see that Naruto has been receiving a variety of gifts from many other girls, including another scarf, which he clearly cherished and started wearing all the time.
+This breaks Hinata's heart, because she thought that Naruto has already fallen in love with someone else.
+But before she can ask him about it, Toneri infiltrates the Hidden Leaf to abduct Hinata, but Naruto's intervention forces him to instead kidnap her younger sister Hanabi.

 Kakashi assigns Naruto, Hinata, Sakura, Sai and Shikamaru Nara to rescue Hanabi.
-In an abandoned village of the Otsutsuki Clan, Naruto understands the concept of romantic love from seeing Hinata's memories while being caught in an illusion and spending more time with her.
+In an abandoned village of the Otsutsuki Clan, Naruto understands the concept of romantic love from seeing Hinata's memories while being caught in an illusion and spending more time with her, after learning that Hinata is in love with him, and eventually realizing that he has feelings for her as well.
 The Hyuga Clan revealed to be descended from Hamura's kin who remained on Earth, Toneri had transplanted Hanabi's eyes into himself so he can acquire the Tenseigan (転生眼) created from his ancestors' sealed eyes while proposing to Hinata.
-Hinata accepts the offer to save Hanabi, breaking Naruto's heart in the process as she leaves with Toneri.
-The villagers on Earth defend themselves, intercepting the moon's meteorites and evacuating civilians while Sasuke Uchiha returns to aid in protecting his home.
+Hinata reluctantly accepts the offer in order to save Hanabi, as well as to find and destroy the real 'Tenseigan' and save the earth.
+However, this breaks Naruto's heart in the process as she leaves with Toneri.
+The villagers on Earth defend themselves, intercepting the moon's meteorites and evacuating civilians while Sasuke returns to aid in protecting the Leaf Village.